uzbugg/crpyto/README.md

 **Note: This library has not passed cryptographic review**

-<li>A python crypto library with minimal dependencies</li>
+<li>A python crypto library with minimal dependencies.</li>

 <li>One opt for future research could involve trying to deep-learn some mappings to break these crypto algos.</li>

-<li>Shoot me a message via arikanevsky@gmail.com if interested in helping develop this </li>
+<li>Shoot me a message via arikanevsky@gmail.com if interested in helping develop this. </li>

 <br></br>